Last updated on 2026-05-07

 Graduates of the Practical Nurse program can pursue a variety of career opportunities in Canada, including:

-• Acute Care Nurse: Provide care in hospitals, assisting patients with their daily needs and medical treatments.
+- Home Care Nurse: Deliver care to patients in their homes, assisting with daily living activities and medical needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.